otaviojr/node-red-contrib-smartthings/README.md

 1. The first field is the webhook address.
 This must be your NodeRed public address followed by /smartthings/webhook.
 So, if your NodeRed public address is **nodered.example.com** it will be something like this https://nodered.example.com/smartthings/webhook.

+**You must use HTTPS.
+Otherwise Smartthings hub will not call our webhook**

 2. Select all your devices.
 Only the selected devices will send events to NodeRed.
 Those not selected will not have theirs status updated.